edyspider/ALStructureCreator/README.md

 * `ALStructureCreator.FolderStructure`: This configuration allows you to define the folder structure for AL projects that best suits you.
 * `ALStructureCreator.ObjectIdentification`: This configuration defines how to identify the objects files, by the object prefix/suffix filename or reading the file. **Prefix**,**Suffix** or **Object** (e.g: `TabEmployeMgt.al`,`EmployeeMgtTab.al`, `..OBJECT Table 50010`).
 * `ALStructureCreator.ObjectIdent.<ObjectType>`: This configuration defines how to identify a specific object file by its prefix/suffix name.
+* `ALStructureCreator.ObjectIdent.MaxReadLine`: Set this configuration to limit the amount of lines to read when identifying the objet type for the **ReorganizeFiles** action.

 The **ObjectIdent**/**ObjectIdentification.** settings are used for the action to reorganize the project files inside a specific folder.